zach2039/vs-woodstain/README.md

 Adds the ability to stain wood; create colorful wooden plank variants from any wood type.

-Blocks, slabs, and stairs are stainable using a brush coated in any dye color.
+Blocks, slabs, stairs, fences \(not rough-hewn\), and fence gates are stainable using a brush coated in any dye color.

 Note that stained planks cannot currently be sawed back down into planks.